mplanckensteiner/Portfolio/README.md

 # Welcome to my Portfolio! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">
 In this repo you can find my portfolio of my personal projects that I was working on.
 Feel free to have a look. :)

-# Available on the App Store
+# Personal Projects on the App Store

 ### Empanapp
 GHFollowers is a take home project iOS app created during the Sean Allen's intermediate iOS tutorial ['Take Home Project'](https://seanallen.teachable.com/courses/enrolled/681906).